 \subsection{Integrated Contributions to the Power Spectrum}

-Here we briefly discuss the nature of the different light-cone corrections to the power spectrum multipoles; though we stress these results are not only scale, tracer and redshift dependent but also on the specific bias modelling adpoted.
+Here we briefly discuss the nature of the different light-cone corrections to the power spectrum multipoles; though we stress these results are not only scale-, tracer- and redshift-dependent but also on the specific bias modelling adopted.

 \paragraph{Even Multipoles} The absolute values of the integrated contributions to the even multipoles are plotted alongside the other terms in \cref{fig:mono_quad}.
 For the lower redshift DESI-like BGS sample one can observe that the integrated light-cone contributions (I\texttimes I and I\texttimes S) are comparable to the local, local relativistic (NI) and wide-separation (WS) corrections (note this is dominated by the wide-angle part for low redshifts), with the same $\approx 1/k^2$ dependence.
 For the higher redshift \textit{Euclid}-like H$\alpha$ and MegaMapper-like LBG samples, the I\texttimes I is the leading light-cone correction and indeed, it is even larger, particularly in the MegaMapper case, than the Kaiser contribution for ultra-large, post-equality, scales.
 The I\texttimes S contribution is a similar order of magnitude to the local relativistic contribution in the monopole but is roughly an order of magnitude larger in the quadrupole.
-Most of the contributions are positive except for the local relativistic term and the wide-angle corrections to the Kaiser terms.
+Most of the contributions are positive, except for the local relativistic term and the wide-angle corrections to the Kaiser terms.

-Wide-separation corrections here are generally subdominant to the other light-cone corrections beyond $z=1$; the wide-angle part has a $1/(kd)^2$ dependence so at higher redshifts the WS contribution is predominantly caused by radial evolution corrections, however this remains subdominant to the other light-cone effects.
+Wide-separation corrections (WS) here are generally subdominant to the other light-cone corrections beyond $z=1$; the wide-angle correction to the Kaiser terms have a $1/(kd)^2$ dependence so at higher redshifts the wide-separation contribution is predominantly caused by radial evolution corrections, however this remains subdominant to the other light-cone effects.
 Generally, the most important wide-separation contribution here is the first order correction to the $(\mathcal{H}/k)$ odd parity local relativistic term.

 \paragraph{Odd Multipoles} In the single tracer case, the odd multipoles are purely generated by the contributions to the local power spectrum which break translation invariance, see top panel of \cref{fig:dipole_mt} -- this includes the off-diagonal parts of the integrated contributions.
 These contributions, as expected peak on large scales, and while the wide-separations corrections to Kaiser terms are more dominant for \textit{Euclid}, the integrated contributions become more relevant at higher redshifts.